© Unofficial Royalty 2023

 November 30, 1967 – Death of Josias, Prince of Waldeck and Pyrmont at Schaumburg Castle, and was buried in the Princely Cemetery at Schloss Rhoden (link in German), the burial site of the Waldeck-Pyrmont family in Rhoden, now in the German state of Hesse

-Josias, Prince of Waldeck and Pyrmont was the last heir apparent to the throne of the Principality of Waldeck and Pyrmont, Head of the Princely House of Waldeck and Pyrmont from 1946 until his death in 1967, and a convicted Nazi war criminal.
+Josias, Prince of Waldeck and Pyrmont was the last heir apparent to the throne of the Principality of Waldeck and Pyrmont, and Head of the Princely House of Waldeck and Pyrmont from 1946 until he died in 1967.
+Josias was the Adjutant and Staff Chief of Heinrich Himmler, the head of the SS, the Schutzstaffel, the primary agency of security, surveillance, and terror in Nazi Germany and German-occupied Europe.
+Himmler was the main architect of The Holocaust.
+In 1947, Josias was convicted as a Nazi war criminal.

 Unofficial Royalty: Josias, Prince of Waldeck and Pyrmont